Reading & Writing

 Reading at home

 Children are encouraged to read every day at home.
 Every child in our school freely chooses a fiction and non-fiction book to take home read and share with their families.
-In addition to this, children are given a ‘book band’ reading book to read at their level.
+In addition to this, children who are still in the earlier stages of learning to read are given a ‘book band’ reading book to read at their level.

 Spelling and phonics

 Phonics is one of the key tools for reading and writing.
-Reception, Year 1 and Year 2 pupils are introduced to phonics through a structured programme and begin to develop their spelling of the high frequency words (the most commonly used words.)
+Reception, Year 1 and Year 2 pupils are introduced to phonics through a structured programme.
+Phonics teaching also helps children to develop their spelling of high frequency words (the most commonly used words.)
 Older pupils learn about spelling patterns, rules and exceptions to these.

 Spelling skills are introduced within the classroom through direct teaching, investigations of words and texts and studies of spelling patterns and conventions.

-Children from Year 1 to Year 6 will be given a new spelling list each half term.
-This list includes spellings outlined by the government in the national curriculum.
-As they progress through the scheme word lists contain a mixture of new words and words previously learnt earlier in the scheme.
+Children from Year 1 to Year 6 are given a new spelling list each half term.
+This list includes spellings and spelling patterns outlined by the government in the national curriculum.
+As they progress through the scheme, word lists contain a mixture of new words and words previously learnt earlier in the scheme.
 This should give children the opportunity to revise words they know already, ensuring they don't simply learn them for the test and then forget them.
-Each child will have their own personal spelling record at school to record their progress in.
-Children who are able to spell all the required spellings by the end of the half term will get a sticker on their record and will be given a special reward.

 We expect your child to learn these spellings over a half term.
 We do not expect your child to learn all of the spellings in one go.
 Try to spread their learning across the half term working on 5 or 6 words at a time, adding on more once they have been learnt.